qouteall/qouteall-blog/Cognitive-biases.md

 In the ancient world, when there is no algorithmic recommendataion, there are still "natural selection of cultures".

-### Reverse natural selection of antimemes

 Memes facilitate being spreaded.
 On the contrary, **antimemes** resist being spreaded.

 - Antimemes are usually long, complex and nuanced, reflecting the intricacies of real-world complexity, being hard-to-grasp.
 - Antimemes usually don't spur much emotions.
 - Antimemes are usually not controversial.
-- The information that conflicts with existing beliefs and existing behaviors are also antimemes. (confirmation bias)
+- The information that conflicts with existing beliefs are also antimemes. (confirmation bias)

 ### Longing for attention